 It’s up to you and your needs.

-If you have clients or do freelance work?
-Many brands will expect you to be on the latest version.
+If you have freelance clients?
+Most brands will expect you to be on the latest version.
 If you’re not?
 You will have file compatibility issues.

 Why?
 Because Adobe supports forward compatibility, but not backwards.